-What is Augmented Reality: The Guide to AR
+What is Augmented Reality: A Guide to Augmented Space

-Augmented reality, or AR, is one of the most exciting developments in modern technology, bringing virtual elements into the real world through apps and AR devices.
-But as the technology is still in its infancy, many people still confuse it with VR, which begs the question: what is augmented reality?
+Augmented reality (AR), is one of the most exciting developments in modern technology, bringing virtual elements into the real world through apps and AR devices.
+But as the technology is still in its infancy, many people still confuse it with virtual reality (VR), which begs the question: what is augmented reality?

 While they both involve smart glasses and virtual objects, as you’ll soon discover, AR is not the same as virtual reality.
 While it’s a topic of much debate, it could be said that AR applications are in the driver’s seat, showing much more promise for the future — but we’ll get to that later.

 In this article, you’ll discover what augmented reality is, how it works, and then we’ll explore the best AR devices and augmented reality technology in use today.

 What is Augmented Reality?